 Over the past decade, the multifamily housing market has experienced tremendous growth in terms of rental rates, prospects, and new constructions.
-There hasn’t been a more exciting time to be in this industry than now.
-As we move forward in the 2020s, there are several multifamily housing trends to keep in mind.
+However, the market is fluctuating, so it’s important to stay on your toes when it comes to future trends.

-In this post, we discuss six multifamily housing trends that are shaping the industry as we know it.
-As a property owner, manager, or investor, you’ll want to be ahead of the game to attract and retain residents.
+In this post, we discuss eight multifamily housing trends that are shaping the industry as we know it.
+As a property owner, manager, or investor, you’ll need the right preparation for attracting and retaining residents effectively.

-Here are six multifamily housing trends to watch out for in 2022:
+Here are eight multifamily real estate trends to watch out for:

-- Property technology as an expectation, not a perk
+- Property technology is an expectation, not a perk

-2. Property technology as an expectation, not a perk
+2. Property technology is an expectation, not a perk

-So far in the 2020s, we’ve witnessed the value that technology plays in our daily lives.
-Today, technology is the glue for keeping us connected to each other and completing everyday tasks.
-And apartment living is no exception: Property technology (proptech) provides residents with safety, convenience, and security right from a smartphone app.
+And apartment living is no exception!
+Property technology (proptech) provides residents with safety, convenience, and security from a smartphone app.

 Here are three main ways that proptech can elevate residential life:

-- IP Video intercoms as a visitor management solution: Apartment residents welcome guests — family, friends, on-demand service providers — into their homes every day.
-With a video IP intercom installed at the front entrance, residents can let guests into the building from their smartphones without going down to the lobby.
-Residents can visually confirm the guest’s identity and video chat before allowing them in.
+- IP Video intercoms as a visitor management solution.
+Apartment residents welcome guests — family, friends, and on-demand service providers — into their homes every day.
+With a video IP intercom installed at the front entrance, residents can let guests into the building from their smartphones without going to the lobby.
+Further, residents can visually confirm the guest’s identity and video chat before allowing them in.

-- Receive deliveries without hassle: Stolen packages and missed deliveries are the most common complaints property managers receive from residents.
-Proptech solutions like a package room and Delivery Passes solve those problems.
+- Receive deliveries without hassle.
+Stolen packages and missed deliveries are the most common complaints property managers receive from residents.
+Proptech solutions like package rooms and Delivery Passes solve those problems.

 Today, multifamily residents see their apartments as more than a place to eat and sleep — they see it as somewhere to find community.
 An NMHC/Kingsley Apartment Renter Preference Report showed that 60% of residents indicated their living space reflects their identity.
-So, multifamily residents seek connections and belongingness within their residential community.
-And after being cooped up for most of 2020 and 2021, residents crave human contact.
+So, multifamily residents seek connections and belonging within their residential community.

 You can facilitate community bonding within your property by organizing meaningful resident events.
 These events should make it easier for residents to get to know their neighbors intimately and be excited and proud to live in such a connected community.
 That way, you enhance the resident experience, which in turn boosts resident satisfaction and retention rates.